Prahlad-K/TF-IDF-PageRank/README.md

 1. Maximum number of webpages to crawl in the website.
 2. The total number of iterations to update PageRank.
 3. The Damping Factor
-4. The Query sentence/ string
+4. The Query sentence/string

 Project Description:

-Most basic search engines have main 3 parts:
+Most basic search engines have main 3 parts.
+Thus, my implementation has the following processes:
 1. Crawler
 2. Indexer
 3. Query Processor